How much does a funeral cost in Australia?

 Direct cremation

 Direct cremation is the lowest-cost option.
 There is no ceremony, no mourners present, and no viewing.
-The funeral director collects the person who has died, handles the paperwork, arranges the cremation, and returns the ashes.
-Many families hold a separate memorial later, at a time and place that feels right for them.
+The funeral director collects the person who has passed away, handles the paperwork, arranges the cremation, and returns the ashes.
+Many families hold a separate memorial later, at a time and place that fits the family and the service for them.

 The same physical service can carry very different price tags.
 A charitable provider charges $990.
 A budget commercial provider charges $1,995.
 Most commercial direct cremation packages sit between $1,900 and $4,500.
-Larger and premium brands can sit higher again: White Lady Funerals lists a direct cremation up to $8,883 at its Pennant Hills branch in NSW, according to White Lady's published NSW price disclosure for that branch (last verified 2026-07-03).
+Larger and premium brands can sit higher again: White Lady Funerals lists a Cremation Only price from $8,782 at its Pennant Hills branch in NSW, in its price disclosure for that branch dated 6 July 2026, on the basis of an adult cremation at Northern Suburbs Memorial Gardens, Monday to Friday.
 Most of that gap sits in the professional service fee rather than the cremation itself, which is why it pays to compare a few itemised quotes before deciding.

 Full direct cremation guide: costs, inclusions and providers